elimxim/cvsort/README.md

 - **compare:** compares two or more sorting algorithms on an array of size up to 2^30-1
 - **discover:** provides search attributes for discovering sorting algorithms
 - **info**: shows information about one or more sorting algorithms such as complexity or pseudocode
+- **list**: helps to understand other commands by providing parameter lists
 - **visualize:** visualizes the selected sorting algorithm (even in the reverse direction)

 What the _InsertionSort_ visualisation looks like (MINGW64):